KureciPlatek/Cortex_M_devEnv/doc/RP2xxx_targets/Project 2  RP2350 with Cortex-M33 on Linux.md

-all install and setup is quite easy.
+Install and setup is quite easy.

+# Setup environment
 ## CMake config

-Use CMakeLists.txt file as simple as possible.
+Keep CMakeLists.txt file as simple as possible.

 - Install pico-sdk with github clone of repo
 - Do the submodule init & install